JelfsMaterialsGroup/stko/docs/source/index.rst

 performs optimizations and calculations on complex molecules built using `stk <https://github.com/JelfsMaterialsGroup/stko>`_.
 In the case of optimizations, a clone of :class:`stk.Molecule` is returned.
-For calculators, a :class:`.Results` are used to calculate and extract properties of an :class:`stk.Molecule`.
+For calculators, a `Results` class are used to calculate and extract properties of an :class:`stk.Molecule`.

 Examples